Alpe d’HuZes – safe cycling for a good cause

 “This system became an essential part of our work and we don’t want to work without it, anymore,” Freddy says.
 In the past the organization had to work without management software.
 “We processed everything in Excel.
 Before that, we even used paper forms.
 Imagine the work and chaos that came along with it.”

 Every year Alpe d’HuZes becomes a bigger event, and the number of incident reports increases with it.
 Last year, the control room had to manage 900 reports a day.

 “If we would have had to process that amount manually, we would need an enormous team,” Freddy says with a laugh.
 The control room team was pleased with the system that Freddy built on his own.
 However, they are even more excited about the new WEM-built application.

 “Even the professional police control room workers are amazed by the functionalities of the system.
 They might even be jealous, because their professional systems do not work as well and as efficiently as ours does.”

 That’s why the event management system that Freddy and Rob built together is now available as a solution template for other organizations.

 Ready for the big event

-“We started with a “scooter” and are now using a “solid Jeep”.
+Freddy says of his experience with WEM: “We started with a “scooter” and are now using a “solid Jeep.”
 I have many ideas and we’ll receive feedback after having used the system at the event.
 That means users can expect that we’ll upgrade from a “solid Jeep” to a “Tesla” next year!
 I’m very proud of what we’ve accomplished in such a short time.
 Now I’m even more excited for Alpe d’HuZes to start!”